 The LLLT Board generally meets 1–4 p.m. on the second Monday of each month at the Washington State Bar Association office.
 Please see the Events Calendar for the complete meeting schedule.
 See complete sets of meeting materials, including approved meeting minutes.

 Beginning October 2017, meeting materials are linked to the meeting event item in the WSBA Event Calendar.
-This static list will not be updated.

 *No meeting in April